About Us

 Full Day – 8 hours | Free | $90 |

-Children aged 8-15 dig free with a paying parent.
+Up to two children aged 8-15 dig free with a paying parent.
 We are a reservation-only dig site, open weekends only.
 This may be subject to change in the future.

 Groups of 10+ Email us at flatrunfossils@gmail.com for special pricing.